 The academic research of our staff has resulted in numerous publications, in invitations to conduct courses and lectures at many universities, but also to participate in conferences in Poland and abroad.

 International academic conferences organized by our department have a fine pedigree.
 First of all, in cooperation with the British Council, conferences devoted to contemporary British and Irish poetry have taken place since 1988.
 They have been attended by the most prominent contemporary poets, such as Michael Longley, Medbh McGuckian, Nuala Ni Dhomhnaill, Craig Raine, Douglas Dunn, Michael Hofmann, Simon Armitage.
-Our department has also organized conferences devoted to Indian literature and culture, the presence of British literature in Poland, the literary oeuvre of the Canadian writer Jane Urquhart, the cultural phenomenon of the Beatles, the problems of camp and kitsch in contemporary culture, and, last but not least, together with the Department of American Literature and Culture, Gothicism in literature and the media, All that Gothic.
+Our department has also organized conferences devoted to the presence of British literature in Poland, the literary oeuvre of contemporary British writers, Graham Swift and Michèle Roberts, the cultural phenomenon of the Beatles, the problems of camp and kitsch in contemporary culture, and, last but not least, together with the Department of American Literature and Culture, Gothicism in literature and the media.
 With our students and younger academic colleagues in mind we have organized literary and translation conferences for undergraduate and postgraduate students.